amd/aocl-crypto/docs/integration-guide/alcp_getting_started.md

 Life Cycle of AEAD Core Operations

 1. Setting IV - Every AEAD except SIV expects an Initialization vector to be set.
 For SIV this step is skipped.
-For CCM mode, it requires tag length to be set prior to IV.

 2. Setting AAD - `Additional Data` is the `Authentication Data`.
 This data will influence the final tag generation.
 It will serve to improve the authenticity of message as any difference in this authentication data will result in an entirely different tag.

 3. Encrypt/Decrypt - A plaintext or ciphertext can be given to the algorithm at this stage.
 Plaintext will be encrypted into ciphertext whereas ciphertext will be decrypted into plaintext.